Demi Lardner: Personal life

-A few years after beginning comedy, Lardner moved to Sydney.

 Lardner is openly bisexual.
 She has been involved in LGBT+ awareness initiatives, such as a Triple J interview about her parents' responses when she came out to them, and creating a satirical public service announcement in October 2018, addressing recent national debate about the rights of religious schools regarding LGBT+ employees and students.

+She is married to her comedic partner Tom Walker.